yoongroup/yoongroup.github.io/index.md

 ---
 ---
-# Harnessing materials design and discovery for energy and sustainability challenges
+# Harnessing computational materials design and discovery
 The Yoon Group is a center of excellence for Theoretical Chemistry, Multiscale Computational Modeling, and Artificial Intelligence research, teaching, and practice towards Materials Design and Discovery for energy and sustainability challenges.

 {%